juxor/afaq/markdown/secI8.md

 its own agencies in France: Marseilles, Perpignan, Bordeaux, Cherbourg, and Paris.)
-Out of a total of 47,000 hectares in all Spain devoted to rice production, the collective in the Province of Valencia cultivated 30,000 hectares."_ [**Op.
-Cit.**, p.
+Out of a total of 47,000 hectares in all Spain devoted to rice production, the collective in the Province of Valencia cultivated 30,000 hectares."_ [ **Op.
+Cit.** , p.
 124] To quote Peirats again:

-> _"Preoccupation with cultural and pedagogical innovations was an event without precedent in rural Spain.
-The Amposta collectivists organised classes for semi-literates, kindergartens, and even a school of arts and professions.
+> _"Preoccupation with cultural and pedagogical innovations was an event
+> without precedent in rural Spain.
+The Amposta collectivists organised
+> classes for semi-literates, kindergartens, and even a school of arts and
-The Seros schools were free to all neighbours, collectivists or not.
-Grau installed a school named after its most illustrious citizen, Joaquin Costa.
+> professions.
+The Seros schools were free to all neighbours, collectivists or
+> not.
+Grau installed a school named after its most illustrious citizen,
-The Calanda collective (pop. only 4,500) schooled 1,233 children.
-The best students were sent to the Lyceum in Caspe, with all expenses paid by the collective.
+> Joaquin Costa.
+The Calanda collective (pop. only 4,500) schooled 1,233
+> children.
+The best students were sent to the Lyceum in Caspe, with all
+> expenses paid by the collective.
 The Alcoriza (pop.
-4,000) school was attended by 600 children.
+4,000) school was
-Many of the schools were installed in abandoned convents.
+> attended by 600 children.
+Many of the schools were installed in abandoned
+> convents.
 In Granadella (pop.
-2,000), classes were conducted in the abandoned barracks of the Civil Guards.
+2,000), classes were conducted in the
+> abandoned barracks of the Civil Guards.
+Graus organised a print library and
-Graus organised a print library and a school of arts and professions, attended by 60 pupils.
-The same building housed a school of fine arts and high grade museum.
-In some villages a cinema was installed for the first time.
-The Penalba cinema was installed in a church.
-Viladecana built an experimental agricultural laboratory._ [**Op.
-Cit.**, p.
+> a school of arts and professions, attended by 60 pupils.
+The same building
+> housed a school of fine arts and high grade museum.
+In some villages a
+> cinema was installed for the first time.
+The Penalba cinema was installed in
+> a church.
+Viladecana built an experimental agricultural laboratory._ [ **Op.
+> Cit.** , p.
 116]

 Peirats summed up the accomplishments of the agricultural collectives as
 follows:

-> _"In distribution the collectives' co-operatives eliminated middlemen, small merchants, wholesalers, and profiteers, thus greatly reducing consumer prices.
+> _"In distribution the collectives' co-operatives eliminated middlemen, small
+> merchants, wholesalers, and profiteers, thus greatly reducing consumer
-The collectives eliminated most of the parasitic elements from rural life, and would have wiped them out altogether if they were not protected by corrupt officials and by the political parties.
-Non-collectivised areas benefited indirectly from the lower prices as well as from free services often rendered by the collectives (laundries, cinemas, schools, barber and beauty parlours, etc.)."_ [**Op.
-Cit.**, p.
+> prices.
+The collectives eliminated most of the parasitic elements from rural
+> life, and would have wiped them out altogether if they were not protected by
+> corrupt officials and by the political parties.
+Non-collectivised areas
+> benefited indirectly from the lower prices as well as from free services
+> often rendered by the collectives (laundries, cinemas, schools, barber and
+> beauty parlours, etc.)."_ [ **Op.
+Cit.** , p.
 114]

 Leval emphasised the following achievements (among others):

-> _"In the agrarian collectives solidarity was practised to the greatest degree.
-Not only was every person assured of the necessities, but the district federations increasingly adopted the principle of mutual aid on an inter- collective scale.
-For this purpose they created common reserves to help out villages less favoured by nature.
-In Castile special institutions for this purpose were created.
-In industry this practice seems to have begun in Hospitalet, on the Catalan railways, and was applied later in Alcoy.
-Had the political compromise not impeded open socialisation, the practices of mutual aid would have been much more generalised . . .
-A conquest of enormous importance was the right of women to livelihood, regardless of occupation or function.
-In about half of the agrarian collectives, the women received the same wages as men; in the rest the women received less, apparently on the principle that they rarely live alone . . .
-In all the agrarian collectives of Aragón, Catalonia, Levant, Castile, Andalusia, and Estremadura, the workers formed groups to divide the labour or the land; usually they were assigned to definite areas.
-Delegates elected by the work groups met with the collective's delegate for agriculture to plan out the work.
-This typical organisation arose quite spontaneously, by local initiative . . .
-In addition . . . the collective as a whole met in weekly, bi-weekly or monthly assembly . . .
-The assembly reviewed the activities of the councillors it named, and discussed special cases and unforeseen problems.
-All inhabitants -- men and women, producers and non-producers -- took part in the discussion and decisions . . .
+> _"In the agrarian collectives solidarity was practised to the greatest
+> degree.
+Not only was every person assured of the necessities, but the
+> district federations increasingly adopted the principle of mutual aid on an
+> inter-collective scale.
+For this purpose they created common reserves to
+> help out villages less favoured by nature.
+In Castile special institutions
+> for this purpose were created.
+In industry this practice seems to have begun
+> in Hospitalet, on the Catalan railways, and was applied later in Alcoy.
+Had
+> the political compromise not impeded open socialisation, the practices of
+> mutual aid would have been much more generalised . . .
+A conquest of
+> enormous importance was the right of women to livelihood, regardless of
+> occupation or function.
+In about half of the agrarian collectives, the women
+> received the same wages as men; in the rest the women received less,
+> apparently on the principle that they rarely live alone . . .
+In all the
+> agrarian collectives of Aragón, Catalonia, Levant, Castile, Andalusia, and
+> Estremadura, the workers formed groups to divide the labour or the land;
+> usually they were assigned to definite areas.
+Delegates elected by the work
+> groups met with the collective's delegate for agriculture to plan out the
+> work.
+This typical organisation arose quite spontaneously, by local
+> initiative . . .
+In addition . . . the collective as a whole met in weekly,
+> bi-weekly or monthly assembly . . .
+The assembly reviewed the activities of
+> the councillors it named, and discussed special cases and unforeseen
+> problems.
+All inhabitants -- men and women, producers and non-producers --
-In land cultivation the most significant advances were: the rapidly increased use of machinery and irrigation; greater diversification; and forestation.
-In stock raising: the selection and multiplication of breeds; the adaptation of breeds to local conditions; and large-scale construction of collective stock barns."_ [**Op.
-Cit.**, pp. 166-167]
+> took part in the discussion and decisions . . .
+In land cultivation the most
+> significant advances were: the rapidly increased use of machinery and
+> irrigation; greater diversification; and forestation.
+In stock raising: the
+> selection and multiplication of breeds; the adaptation of breeds to local
+> conditions; and large-scale construction of collective stock barns."_ [
+> **Op.
+Cit.** , pp. 166-167]

 Collectivisation, as Graham Kelsey notes, _"allowed a rationalisation of village societies and a more efficient use of the economic resources